Xata/fluent-bit-suricata-enrichment/CONTRIBUTING.md

 # Contributing to Fluent Bit Suricata Enrichment

 Thank you for your interest in contributing!
 This project welcomes contributions from the community.
-The more people using open source alternatives the better!
+The more people using open source alternatives the better!!

 ## How Can I Contribute?